LESSON FOUR - Contention Drives Away the Spirit

 President Benson said: "Pride is manifest in the spirit of contention."

 "Essentially, pride is a 'my will' rather than 'thy will' approach to life.
-The opposite of pride is humbleness, meekness, submissiveness (see Alma 13:28
+The opposite of pride is humbleness, meekness, submissiveness (see Alma 13:28), or teachableness.

 "In the early days of the restored church, the Lord warned two of its prominent members about pride.
 To Oliver Cowdery, He said, 'Beware of pride, lest thou shouldst enter into temptation.'
-(D&C 23:1
+(D&C 23:1).
+To Emma Smith, He said, "Continue in the spirit of meekness, and beware of pride.'
+(D&C 25:14).

 "Was it not through pride that the devil became the devil?
 Christ wanted to serve.
 The devil wanted to rule.
 Christ wanted to bring men to where He was.
 The devil wanted to be above men."